x. Provision, Contingent Liabilities and Contingent Assets

 In opinion of the management, the current assets, loans and advances are expected to realise the amount at which they are stated, if realised in the ordinary course of business and provision of known liabilities have adequately made in the accounts.

-Note 43
+Note 46

 Figures for previous year have been regrouped / rearranged wherever considered necessary.

-Note 44
+Note 47

 Figures have been rounded off to the nearest Rupees in Lakh

-For Kanodia Sanyal & Associates Sd/- Sd/- Sd/-
+For Kanodia Sanyal & Associates sd/- sd/- sd/-

-FRN No.008396N Managing Director Company Secretary Independent Director
+FRN No.008396N Managing Director Director Director

-Namrata Kanodia Sd/- Sd/- Sd/-
+Namrata Kanodia

 |